March 10, 2017

 Mary Ann Shadd Cary (1823-1893)

 Fortunately, teaching isn’t the only way Mary Ann helped her community.
-In Canada, she started a newspaper called The Provincial Freeman, a weekly publication for African Americans who had recently escaped slavery.
+In Canada, she started a newspaper called The Provincial Freeman.
+This was a weekly publication for African Americans who had recently escaped slavery.
 With her newspaper endeavor, she became the first female African-American newspaper editor in North America.
-Mary Ann also returned to the U.S. during the Civil War and worked as a Union Army recruiting officer, encouraging other African Americans to fight the Confederacy and end slavery.
+Mary Ann also returned to the U.S. during the Civil War.
+She worked as a Union Army recruiting officer, encouraging other African Americans to fight the Confederacy and end slavery.
 And toward the end of her life, Mary Ann got a law degree—she was the second African-American woman in the United States to do so.

 (Read more of her story here.)

 Bonus.
 Want to learn about more trailblazing American businesswomen?
-Check back later for part three of this series!Tags: Mary Ann Shadd Cary, Mary Katherine Goddard, mindful living, newswomen in history, Womens History Month
+Check back later for part three of this series!Tags: Mary Ann Shadd Cary, Mary Katherine Goddard, mindfulness, newswomen in history, Womens History Month